 Energetically Warming Dog Food Recipe: Food Therapy Backed by Veterinarians

-You might be wondering why your dog might need an energetically warming dog food recipe.
+You might wonder why your dog needs an energetically warming dog food recipe.

 Well, energetically speaking, the warming diet will help get your sluggish, under-active dog “all fired up.”

-Qi deficient dogs display a lack of energy and appear to be lazy, usually drool a lot, and like to snuggle up in warm places.
+Qi-deficient dogs display a lack of energy and appear to be lazy.
+They usually drool a lot and like to snuggle up in warm places.

 If your dog has the above characteristics, the warming dog food recipe is what you need!